What is a Computer Operator?

 - Enter commands, using computer terminal, and activate controls on computer and peripheral equipment to integrate and operate equipment.

-Things a Computer Operator Should Know How to Do
+What a Computer Operator Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.